Robert Stewart (1729-1809) of the Virginia Regiment

 Unable to transfer his militia rank into the regular army he decided, as was the custom, to purchase a higher rank.
 He borrowed £302 from George Washington in 1763 and left for London, never to return.
 He was unable to realize his ambition, in part due to an unspecified illness (possibly malaria) contracted during his service, and paid Washington back in 1768, the same year he was appointed controller of customs in Kingston, Jamaica.
-His health compelled a return to England and his letter to Washington in January 1769 from London was the last Washington heard of him for many years.
-A letter by Washington to a friend in London in 1774 mentions that he has not heard from Stewart in several years.
+His health declined further in Jamaica, compelling his return to England a few months later.
+His letter to Washington in January 1769 upon his return to London was the last Washington heard of him for many years — six years later in 1774 Washington wrote to a friend in London mentioning that he had not heard from Stewart in several years.

-Same Person as Robert Stewart of Augusta County, Virginia?
+Not the same person as Robert Stewart of Augusta County, Virginia

-Robert Stewart obtained 200 acres in the Borden tract of Augusta (now Rockbridge) County on 25 February 1750 adjacent to his presumed brother John Stewart but thereafter rarely appears in local records.
-He near-total absence from records there suggests that he died or abandoned his property.
-Then in 1782 James Stewart, representing himself as the heir-at-law of Robert Stewart, sold the 200-acre tract.
+A Robert Stewart purchased 200 acres in the Borden tract of Augusta (now Rockbridge) County on 25 February 1750 adjacent to a tract of his presumed brother John Stewart.
+He thereafter virtually disappeared from local records, and that near-total absence from records suggests that either died or abandoned his property.
+Then on 20 October 1782 James Stewart, representing himself as the heir-at-law of Robert Stewart, sold the 200-acre tract.

 The theory is false.
 These were two different men named Robert Stewart, as Robert Stewart of the Virginia Regiment was still alive in 1782.
 Indeed, he lived until 1809.

 How the Faulty Legend Got Started